LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_lenovo.md

 fastboot oem unlock
     ```
 {%- endif %}
     {% include alerts/note.html content="At this point the device may display on-screen prompts which will require interaction to continue the process of unlocking the bootloader.
-Please take whatever actions the device asks you to to proceed." %}
+Please take whatever actions the device asks you to in order to proceed." %}

 14. Wait for the bootloader unlocking process to complete.
 Once finished, you can check if bootloader is successfully unlocked by typing:
 ```